-Two methods in creating a resilient communications system
+Two methods in creating a resilient communications system for EMP protection

 Method One: Hardening for in-service equipment.
 This is the most difficult thing to do, as a shield must be built around the hardware, along with everything (wires, coax, fiber, power, etc.) that penetrates that shield, MUST be treated to the level of protection required.

 Method Two: Secure a spare of every piece of electronic equipment that is involved in a communications network inside a storage box made of appropriate shielded metal techniques and of a design – which has been tested – to required standards.
 This is likely the first scenario to get some kind of survivability, and a restoral program in place.